ArjunCB28/BUnite/README.md

 # BUnite
-BUnite is a platform which aids the investors, innovators and source code contributors to communicate with each others to fulfill the agenda of giving the shape to innovative ideas for their implementation.
+BUnite is a platform that connects business ideas, investors, job seekers, outsourcing and, freelancing together.
+BUnite helps promote joint ownership and encourages startup ideas to collaborate.

-The prime goal behind developing this application is to improve the lifestyle of labour and improving the employement opportunities which can lead to a better economic development.
+The idea behind developing this application is to improve the quality of the job, the lifestyle of labour and increasing employment opportunities which can lead to better economic development.

 ## Features
 Bunite helps innovaters to post their ideas on a ubiquitous plaform,